WBBSE Solutions For Class 8 History Chapter 4 Nature Of Colonial Economy Topic A Agriculture In Colonial Period

 1. Development of garden farming:

-So the Indians were not benefitted from plantation industries.
+• So the Indians did not benefit from plantation industries.

 Question 15.
 What was the impact of the commercialization of agriculture on Indian farmers?